picestcode/hello-world/README.md

-# hello-world
+# readme-edits
-A first exercise.
+The second exercise.
 You’ll learn how to:

 Create and use a repository